 Nature and Wellbeing volunteer, Sue, led seasonal art workshops with members of Chard Memory Café.

-Chard Memory Café, run by Alzheimer’s Society, is a meeting place for people living with dementia and their carers.
+Chard Memory Café, run by Alzheimer’s Society, was a meeting place for people living with dementia and their carers.
 Living with memory loss can be challenging, severing social connections at a time when they are needed most.

 Rhea Cousins, Alzheimer’s Society’s dementia support worker, explains: